ranmengyuan/ScoreAnalyzer/README.md

 src contains all source code.

 # Supported Platforms
 ScoreAnalyzer is based on JavaSE-1.8.
-If you want to operate score, you should download a Java interpreter and some package of java, such as poi, mysql-connector etc..And you should also pay attention to the form of the file that you want to deal.
+If you want to operate ScoreAnalyzer, you should download a Java interpreter and some package of java, such as poi, mysql-connector etc..And you should also pay attention to the form of the file that you want to deal.

 # Problems